mitodl/ocw-hugo-themes/README.md

 ```

-After making changes to `go.mod` you will need to run `hugo mod get -u` again.
+After making changes to `go.mod` or the module section of `config.toml` you will need to run `hugo mod get -u` again.

 ### Run the website locally